 Is yoga a religion?
-You may already have a firm opinion, but your answer probably depends on how you define religion.
+You may already have an answer to this question, but your answer probably depends on how you define religion.
 Whether you think of yoga as a religion or not, it’s hard to deny that yoga practiced with deep devotion has a lot in common with religion.
 If you practice classical yoga, the connection between yoga and spirituality is hard to miss.

 Does the Connection Between Yoga and Spirituality Mean Yoga is a Religion?